Nadiya Hussain: Homewares collection

 In 2018, Hussain launched her own Homeware range in collaboration with BlissHome.
 The collection features designs across a full tableware range, as well as spice racks, candles, aprons, oven gloves and tea towels.

 Hussain's Make Life Colourful Range from BlissHome won 'Best Brand Licensed Homewares Product or Range' at the 2019 Brand & Lifestyle Licensing Awards.

+Spice brand

+In 2023, Schwartz partnered with Nadiya Hussain, to co-create nine products, including recipe kits, mixes and seasonings.

 Queen Elizabeth II's 90th birthday

 Hussain was commissioned by Buckingham Palace to bake Elizabeth II's cake as part of her 90th birthday celebrations.
 Hussain chose to bake an orange drizzle cake with orange curd and orange buttercream.

 Personal life

-At the age of 20, Hussain married Abdal Hussain, whom she had only met once before, in an arranged marriage; they married in a traditional ceremony in Bangladesh.
-She has spoken about her earlier struggles of being in an arranged marriage, saying "It's tough – you are pretty much marrying a complete stranger...
-We had to live through the good and the bad, and have come out the other side."
+At the age of 20, Hussain married Abdal Hussain, whom she had only met once before, in an arranged marriage; they had married in a religious traditional ceremony in Bangladesh and only legally registered their union in the UK in December 2018.

-In December 2018, she and her husband married each other again.
-They have two sons, Musa and Dawud, and a daughter, Maryam.

 Hussain is an ambassador for Starlight Children's Foundation, which supports the lives of seriously ill children and is also a WaterAid ambassador.
 Hussain has shown her support for Armistice Day by wearing a 'poppy headscarf', designed to commemorate the number of Muslim soldiers who fought in World War One, as well as promote the wearing of the poppy amongst British Muslims.
 In 2018, Hussain became a brand ambassador for Swarovski on a campaign focusing on female empowerment.

 Hussain has suffered from panic attacks throughout her life.
 She contributed a baking recipe for the YoungMinds mental health charity's HelloYellow day, for World Mental Health Day on 10 October 2018.

 She was appointed Member of the Order of the British Empire (MBE) in the 2020 New Year Honours for services to broadcasting and the culinary arts.

+In October 2024, Hussain revealed her diagnosis of two autoimmune diseases, emphasizing the importance of self-care and listening to one's body.